speechbrain/speechbrain/README.md

 ### Feature extraction and augmentation

 SpeechBrain provides efficient and GPU-friendly speech augmentation pipelines and acoustic feature extraction:
 - On-the-fly and fully-differentiable acoustic feature extraction: filter banks can be learned.
-This simplifies the training pipeline (you don't have to necessarily dump features on disk).
+This simplifies the training pipeline (you don't have to dump features on disk).
 - On-the-fly feature normalization (global, sentence, bath, or speaker level).
 - On-the-fly environmental corruptions based on noise, reverberation, and babble for robust model training.
 - On-the-fly frequency and time domain SpecAugment.